matiasenrigue/Taximize/data/data_models_api/scoring_model/ReadMe.md

 # Final Notes

 Scores are based on dropoff zone hotness, duration variability, boroughs, and time of day features.

+For backend when using this model please take the results from final_score rather than predicted

 Normalization is performed using the 5th and 95th percentiles of predicted scores to reduce the impact of outliers and improve score spread across the 0–1 range.